-Applying for a 485 Visa can be a cumbersome process.
-There are many pitfalls that can hinder you from getting one.
-The best way out is to educate yourself about such shortcomings and try your best to avoid these.
+The 485 Visa has two streams namely Graduate Work Stream and Post Study Work Stream.
+These are valid for about 1.5 to 4 years.
+Applying for a Subclass 485 or Temporary Graduate Visa can be a cumbersome process.
+Many pitfalls can hinder you from getting one.
+The best way out is to educate yourself about such shortcomings and try your best to avoid them.

-On the other hand, you might be eligible for a graduate work stream (GWS) if you have completed vocational training courses such as Certificate IV or Diploma subject to other factors which includes the course is in Medium and Long-term Strategic Skills List (MLTSSL) and attaining the skill assessment for 485.
+If you have completed your higher education in Australia, such as a Bachelor, Master, or Ph.D., you might be eligible for a post-study work stream (PSW) subject to other factors like your first arrival in Australia.
+On the other hand, you might be eligible for a graduate work stream (GWS) if you have completed vocational training courses such as Certificate IV or Diploma subject to other factors which include the course being in Medium and Long-term Strategic Skills List (MLTSSL) and attaining the skill assessment for 485.

 A PSW can be granted for about 2 to 4 years, whereas a GWS is granted for about 18 months.

 To ensure that your Visa application can be submitted before the expiry of your current visa, you must start the collection and preparation of documents way before your course completion.
-Apart from the passport and visa application, there are several other documents that you need to keep organised when applying for a 485 Visa.
+Apart from the passport and visa application, there are several other documents that you need to keep organized when applying for a Subclass 485 Visa.
 Some of these are subjected to time restrictions and other criteria.
 Some of the key documents are as follows:

-To ensure that your Visa application can be submitted before the expiry of your current visa, you must start the collection andpreparation of documents way before your course completion.
-Apart from the passport and visa application, there are several other documents that you need to keep organised when applying for a 485 Visa.
+To ensure that your Visa application can be submitted before the expiry of your current visa, you must start the collection and preparation of documents way before your course completion.
+Apart from the passport and visa application, there are several other documents that you need to keep organized when applying for a 485 Visa.
 Some of these are subjected to time restrictions and other criteria.
-Some of the key documents are as follows:

 Australian Federal Police check is the mandatory document for the submission of the 485 visa and it must be requested before the submission of the visa.
-In case you are unable to receive a certificate on time, you can provide the receipt number of the AFP request document and prove that you have already requested before lodgment then upload your certificate on the portal afterwards once received.
+In case you are unable to receive a certificate on time, you can provide the receipt number of the AFP request document and prove that you have already requested before lodgment then upload your certificate on the portal afterward once received.

 When you hold a student visa in Australia, you will be on an Overseas Student’s Health Cover (OSHC).
 However, when you are transitioning to a Temporary Graduate Work Visa, you will be required to shift to an Overseas Visitor’s Health Cover (OVHC).